Smikeyyy/DFT-Calculation/README.md

 1. chmod +x calculation_new.sh -> change permission to executable
 2. ./calculation_new.sh -> execute bash script

-Output files after running:
-projected density of state of each atom orbitals
+Output files after running -> projected density of state of each atom orbitals